 4. Wrinkles.
 Steaming is definitively less work and time than ironing.
 Renting pre-pressed linens will save you the most time.
 Pre-pressed linens still have creases, but creases say “clean,” while wrinkles say “sloppy.”

-Signage is a popular wedding trend today.
+Using signs for messaging is a popular wedding trend.
 Signs can serve fruitful purposes, but they can also be overdone.
-For example, signs presenting times for highlight-activities or food menu items can serve your event very well, because they inform your guest with desired information.
+For example, signs presenting times for highlight-activities or food menu items can serve your event very well, because they inform your guests with desired information.
 How does one ‘sign’ an event with elegance?
 ‘Some tips:

 1. Place a simple leaf-vine or floret at the top or bottom of your sign.
 This helps to connect signage with your overall event presentation.

-2. Be intentional with your signage (try not to over-sign your event, using signs for decoration)
+2. Be intentional with your signage (try not to over-sign).

 3. Personalize your signage rather than buying mass-produced décor-signs.